hmito/esj72web/web/basic_information.md

 <!-- 7/1のTFで対応　Note: Participation in workshops only is available online, not on-site. -->

 ## Support for Participants
-ESJ72 will have a [childcare room](childcare#child-care) at the venue.
+ESJ72 will have a [Childcare Room](childcare#child-care) at the venue.
 We also plan to set up a [Family Lounge](childcare#family-lounge) for use by all participants with families, regardless of whether or not they are using childcare.
 Please check the [Childcare Support](childcare) page for details.

 ## Promoting Diversity